Jobzi-Artificial-Intelligence/ziconnect-backend-fastapi/docs/ABOUT.md

 Following the availability and distribution Open Data license from Brazilian government, the match for the Open Data license is: PDDL v1.0

+### GPDR Compliance

-In agreement and evidence with this topic, the datasets applicable in this project follow de Public Open Data Source as follows: https://www.gov.br/governodigital/pt-br/dados-abertos
+In agreement and evidence with this topic, the datasets applicable in this project doesn't apply to personally idenifying data.
+Additionally, the Data Providers follow de Public Open Data Source License: https://www.gov.br/governodigital/pt-br/dados-abertos.

+The offical website (https://unicef.jobzi.com/data-source-reference) we have the GPDR Compliance available for our users and development and data science communities.

 ### Public Databases